-Completion of an appropriate CST.
+Completion of an appropriate CST

 The course will focus on classroom strategies designed to provide classroom behavior management strategies that facilitate the learning environment and create a climate conducive to effective instruction.
 Students are expected to develop the skills necessary to become innovative problem solvers capable of good classroom management.
 Open ended discussions will center on emerging problems common to practicing teachers as well as other issues that affect classroom life.
 Students are expected to test the suggestions in the authentic environment of their respective classrooms.
 Student will be observed teaching at each level of the certificate in his/her classroom by a college field supervisor.
+Online students living within 60 miles of a Mercy Campus must register for this course on an in-person basis.
 3 credits.